foliea/firegrid/README.md

 ### How so?
 You select a piece of the screen.
 The sceen is initialy entirely covered with a grid.
-Each key will select a square of the grid and create another grid inside.
-Once a selected square is precise enough, the mouse pointer will move to the square center and a mouse click will be triggered.
+Each key will select a tile of the grid and create another grid inside.
+Once a selected tile is precise enough, the mouse pointer will move to the tile center and a mouse click will be triggered.

 <img src="/images/grid-large.png" width="350"/>